govau/content-guide/_formatting/underline.md

 order: 3
 ---

 Don’t underline or underscore any text.

-This makes the text look like a link.
+<u>Underlining makes text look like a link</u>.